Transport in the United Arab Emirates

-This article covers the various forms of transport in the United Arab Emirates (UAE), by road, rail, air, water, etc.
+Transport in the United Arab Emirates refers to the various forms of transport in the United Arab Emirates (UAE) by road, rail, air, and water.

 Roads

-In the UAE, they drive on the right.
-In the old days, it was a British protectorate and they used to drive on the left, but later they swapped to the right.
-The United Arab Emirates have an extensive and well-developed road network, principally in the northern coastal area where the main population centres are located.
+The United Arab Emirates (UAE) has an extensive and well-developed road network, principally in the northern coastal area where the main population centres are located.
 Many of these roads have been improved to become multi-lane dual-carriageway motorways, coping with the high demand for road transportation.

+The UAE has a right hand traffic.
+Historically, the UAE had a left hand traffic until 1st September 1966.